Data to Controller for Nonlinear Systems: An Approximate Solution: Method

 We will now explain how the cost in~\eqref{eq:optimisation_problem} is replaced by a finite sum via a Monte Carlo approximation.
 Assume for the moment that we can draw $M>0$ samples from the distribution $p(x_t, \theta, \ww|y_{1:t}, u_{1:t})$ such that

 where the superscript $i$ will be used to indicate that this was the $i^{\text{th}}$ such sample out of $M$.
 Then via the Law of Large Numbers, we arrive at the following Monte Carlo approximation

 The primary benefit is that this is now a finite sum and a deterministic function of $\uu$ since the samples are fixed.
+Under mild regularity conditions, the approximation converges almost surely to the desired expectation as $M \to \infty$~\cite{tierney1994markov}.
+In practice we are forced to choose a finite $M$ and deal with any consequences, which will be highly problem dependent.

-Returning to the assumption that we are able to draw samples from the desired conditional distribution, this is by no means trivial and significant research attention has been directed towards solving it (see e.g. \cite{hendriks2020practical} for a discussion relevant to the current setting).
+Returning to the assumption that we are able to draw samples from the desired conditional distribution, this is by no means trivial and significant research attention has been directed towards solving it (see e.g. \cite{ninness2000strong,hendriks2020practical,AndrieuDoucetHolenstein2010}).
 One of the most successful approaches to producing these samples is to construct a Markov chain whose stationary distribution coincides with the desired target distribution $p(x_t, \theta, \ww|y_{1:t}, u_{1:t})$.
 Together, the use of a Markov chain with the Monte Carlo approximation leads to the MCMC approaches.

-In this paper, we propose to use a Hamiltonian system for constructing such a Markov chain---this is known as HMC.
-While its intricate details are well beyond the scope of this paper, in essence, the HMC approach is a version of the Metropolis-Hastings algorithm~\cite{Betancourt2017}, where the essential steps in each iteration are described in Algorithm~\ref{alg:hmc}.
+In this paper, we suggest the use of HMC, which uses a Hamiltonian system to construct such a Markov chain.
+Alternates include Particle Markov chain Monte Carlo \cite{AndrieuDoucetHolenstein2010} and Particle Gibbs with ancestor sampling \cite{LindstenJS:2014}.
+While the intricate details of HMC are beyond the scope of this paper, in essence, the HMC approach is a version of the Metropolis-Hastings algorithm~\cite{Betancourt2017,neal2010}, where the essential steps in each iteration are described in Algorithm~\ref{alg:hmc}.
+A discussion of the methods for determining the integration time $L$ and the mass matrix $\Sigma_k$ as well as the optimal target acceptance rate are beyond the scope of this paper and the interested reader is referred to \cite{Betancourt2017}.
+Further, the required derivatives are typically computed using automatic differentiation.

-The benefit of using HMC is that it is very efficient and the algorithm progresses with high acceptance ratio\footnote{This arises since Hamiltonian systems are energy preserving and hence, theoretically, $H(\eta_L,\rho_L)=H(\eta,\rho)$ and the acceptance ratio will be one.} and with low correlation in the chain.
+The benefit of using HMC is that it is very efficient and the algorithm progresses with high acceptance ratio\footnote{This arises since Hamiltonian systems are energy preserving and hence, theoretically, $H(\eta_L,\rho_L)=H(\eta_0,\rho_0)$ and the acceptance ratio will be one.} and with low correlation in the chain \cite{neal2010}.
 For the simulations provided in this paper, we used the \texttt{stan} software package~\cite{Stan2017} with full details provided in the available github repository\footnote{ \url{https://github.com/jnh277/data_to_mpc}}.
 Further details of the HMC method for the current context are provided in \cite{hendriks2020practical}.